 - Completing annual quotas for Continuing Legal Education (“CLE”) in Nevada, and

 - Following the Nevada Supreme Court’s Rules of Professional Conduct for Attorneys.
 In other words, you are obligated to act ethically.1

 People who don’t meet these requirements to become or remain a lawyer in Nevada may not provide legal services.
 Consequently, the legal definition of the Nevada crime of the “unauthorized practice of law” is when someone practices law under either of the following conditions:2

 - You are disbarred as an attorney by the Nevada State Bar.
 (This also includes situations where the person received a “disciplinary resignation” from the Nevada State Bar.)

 - The person’s law license is currently suspended by the Nevada State Bar.

 - The person is currently an inactive member of the Nevada State Bar, which means that the attorney has voluntarily waived his/her authority to practice law in the state.
 This often happens if the person retires or moves to another state.

 - You have never been a member of the Nevada State Bar.

 Aiding UPL in Nevada

 Note that as a licensed, active attorney, you violate NRS 7.285 by helping non-attorneys engage in the unauthorized practice of law.
-Henderson criminal defense attorney Michael Becker gives a common example involving loan modification scams:
+Criminal defense attorney Michael Becker gives a common example involving loan modification scams: